In order to make multicast work we need to study the following 3 areas:

 PIM Dense Mode ( This is mostly used)

-Dense mode will do RPF check (reverse path forwarding). router will check the source ip of the multicast traffic, if the source ip A is supposed to come in from portX on the router, the incoming traffic that comes from portY with source ip A will be dropped.
+PIM Dense mode will do RPF check (reverse path forwarding). router will check the source ip of the multicast traffic, if the source ip A is supposed to come in from portX on the router, the incoming traffic that comes from portY with source ip A will be dropped.
+The source path check is using unicast routing table, in the case that the reverse path for the source is different with that in the unicast routing table, a static mroute can be configured.
+RPF check will check static mroute table first, then go to unicast routing table.

 Dense mode floods multicast traffic until a router asks you to stop.